 For additional information, contact us at Membership@operaamerica.org or 646.699.5248.

-The Racial Justice Opera Network convenes at the annual Opera Conference and promotes discourse throughout the year through conference calls and an active private Facebook group.
+The Racial Justice Opera Network convenes at the annual Opera Conference and International Racial Justice Opera Forum.
+The network promotes dialogue and collaboration throughout the year through conference calls and an active private Facebook group.

 OPERA America on Racial Justice

 Social Justice Advisor, OPERA America; Consultant; Founder and Space Moderator, Black Administrators of Opera

 Director of Marketing and PR, Opera Theatre of Saint Louis